May 4th, 2021

 Unions are free to structure themselves as per their choices.
-The creators of unions decide on their pricing, consent mechanism, what type of data is collected, which third parties may have access to collected data and what options users have.
+The creators of unions decide on their pricing, consent mechanism, what type of data is collected, which third parties may have access to collected data, and what options users have.
 While the organisation provides the infrastructure to data unions, its interference with governance is limited or absent.
 Instead, the organisation provides toggles/ recommendations for governance, but these are largely advisory.
 Internally, the organisation follows a token governance model, where token holders can vote on token governance decisions.
 Specific unions constituted through this organisation/platform can also issue their own governance token, enabling member participation for governance.

 What types of unions/ applications are currently in operation?

-The platform/organisation engages significantly with indie developers, who are very small teams or just few people, who develop unions part-time.
+The platform/organisation engages significantly with indie developers, who are very small teams or just a few people, who develop unions part-time.
 Certain unions are growing well as they have expanded to 5-6 employees and are currently raising VC money.

-They also have a consultancy arm which is collaborating with the World Wide Fund (WWF), and the Union Bank (Philippines), in developing an application that has data union components.
+They also have a consultancy arm that is collaborating with the World Wide Fund (WWF), and the Union Bank (Philippines), in developing an application that has data union components.
 The platform has also instituted a data fund that issues small grants for data projects.

-The platform/organisation’s focus is on the development of an underlying infrastructure that enables a plethora of different data sharing arrangements.
+The platform/organisation’s focus is on the development of an underlying infrastructure that enables a plethora of different data-sharing arrangements.
 However, during the session, some critics voiced concern that the design of the infrastructure preferences some use cases over others.